public

 Where are the killer Blockchain apps?
 During the first Bitcoin boom, I would often hear people say something like “I don't know about Bitcoin, but the blockchain is really game changing technology”.
 I tend to think the opposite could be true.

-2 years ago
+3 years ago

-Latest Post Pedigree is overrated by Edwin Marcial public
+Latest Post Hackers have all of your personal data by Edwin Marcial public

 With Bitcoin’s price rising again (over $33,000 per coin at the time of this writing and up over 200+% in the past 6 months), I am revisiting a few questions that I have had since the first Bitcoin boom a few years ago.
 Here are the questions and my thoughts.